anweasha/DataFirst/README.md

 ## Findings

-Focusing on the correlation between human agreement and the model’s confidence over the instances we observe:
+> **Single Ground Truth Model**
+- There is <b>correlation between human disagreement on instances and model’s uncertainty/confidence</b> for classifying that instance.
+- For instances that there is <b>more disagreement among human labelers there is also low confidence</b> from the single-GT model.

+> **Multi-Annotator Model**
-- We see significant correlation between agreement between annotators and model confidence in all the datasets, with the confidence decreasing with more disagreement between the annotators on the label.
+- Like single gold label model, we see <b>significant correlation between agreement between annotators and model confidence</b> in all the datasets, with the <b>confidence decreasing with more disagreement</b> between the annotators.
+- For <b>low confidence samples in single ground truth model</b>, we observe multi-annotator model having <b>high confidence for labels which disagree with majority</b>, hence learning valuable information from samples that majority vote aggregation discards.
+- We see <b>high number of annotations per annotator is necessary</b> to model different perspectives effectively.

 ## References